Scaled Exits

 The Slow EMA is longer and less reactive to price changes than the Fast EMA.

 Specifies the amount of smoothing applied to the exit calculation to generate a signal line.
 The system uses this line to determine trend exhaustion.
 Decreasing this value will make the exit series more sensitive to price fluctuations.
-However, adjusting the or influences sensitivity to a greater extent.
+However, adjusting the Fast EMA Period or Slow EMA Period influences sensitivity to a greater extent.

-Sets the number of lookback periods used to calculate .
+Sets the number of lookback periods used to calculate Standard Deviation.
 Increasing this value will make the exit series less sensitive to volatility resulting in fewer signals.
 The Std.
-Deviation Period and settings can also be adjusted using the presets.
+Deviation Period and Standard Deviation settings can also be adjusted using the Strategy presets.

 Increasing this value will make the exit series less sensitive to volatility resulting in fewer signals.
-The and Standard Deviation settings can also be adjusted using the presets.
+The Std.
+Deviation Period and Standard Deviation settings can also be adjusted using the Strategy presets.